Quitch/New-GW-Cards/README.md

 PA's cards can be found under `{PA_INSTALL_DIRECTORY}/media/ui/main/game/galactic_war/cards`

-The cards which ship with Galactic War Overhaul, including the updated base game cards, can be found in the [Galactic War Overhaul repository](https://github.com/Quitch/GW-AI-Overhaul/tree/develop/ui/main/game/galactic_war/cards).
+The cards which ship with Galactic War Overhaul, including the updated base game cards, can be found in the [Galactic War Overhaul repository](https://github.com/Quitch/GW-AI-Overhaul/tree/master/ui/main/game/galactic_war/cards).

 For your first card you should take a copy of a card which does something similar to what you want to achieve and use it as a base template.
 Place the card in your mod's `/ui/main/game/galactic_war/cards` folder.
 Rename it using a unique name.
 A typical naming strategy is ACRONYM_EFFECT_UNITTYPE.js e.g. `gwc_damage_bots.js`

-Edit the card to achieve the desired effect i.e. draw the rest of the fucking owl.
+The mod `start_card_id.js` and `tech_card_id.js` files provide instructions on how to create your own loadouts and tech cards.

 The `deal` function is used for card distribution.
-The `buff` function is the adding of units, mods, and AI mods (see GWO cards).
-The `dull` function is applied after `buff` and is for the removal of units and application of debuffs.
+The `buff` function is the adding of units, unit mods, and AI mods.
+The `dull` function is applied after all card `buff`s and is for the removal of units.

 ### Setting up a loadout